bxparks/AceCRC/README.md

    you can tolerate high chances of corruption

-You can consult the results in [examples/benchmarks](examples/benchmarks) to determine exactly you want to make the space versus time tradeoff for your specific application.
+You can consult the results in [examples/benchmarks](examples/benchmarks) to determine exactly how you want to make the space versus time tradeoff for your specific application.

 <a name="Motivation"></a>